Nikola Uzunović: Political career

-In 1904, aged 31 he was elected to the Niš municipality, and after eight months, he was a deputy in front of the Radical Party, a party he would remain in until 1934.
-During the First World War Uzunović was a reserve officer, and thereafter politically involved again.
-In the years that followed, he was minister for agricultural issues and the minister of construction.
-After the War, he was re-elected deputy.
+In 1904, he was elected to the Niš municipality.
+The following year he became a deputy for the Radical Party.
+During the First World War Uzunović was a reserve officer, and thereafter politically involved again, re-elected as a deputy.
+From March 1921 to April 1926, he was minister of land reform, then minister of public works, post and telegraph.

 In April 1926, faced with corruption scandals Prime Minister Nikola Pašić was forced resign.
 Uzunović became the eighth Prime Minister of Yugoslavia on 8 April 1926.
 However, he was faced with internal conflict within the party, and a succession of short term governments, came and went under his watch.
-Tired, Uzunović also had twelve crises and multiple cabinet reshuffles, in response to a further sharp attack against his government, and the party responded on 17 April 1927 when Uzunović's new position as Prime Minister ended.
+On 17 April 1927, Uzunović's new position as Prime Minister ended.
 He was replaced by Velimir Vukićević, a member of Uzunovićnew's own National Radical Party.

 6 January Dictatorship

-On 6 January 1929, King Alexander I of Yugoslavia dissolved the Yugoslav Parliament and abolished the constitution, banning all political parties in the process.
-This became known as the 6th January Dictatorship, a policy Uzunović was in support of.
+On 6 January 1929, King Alexander I of Yugoslavia dissolved the Yugoslav Parliament and abolished the constitution, banning all political parties in the process, and establishing a royal dictatorship.
 In 1931, a new constitution was put into place, which provided for limited democracy.
 However, most of the political power remained in the hands of the King and the government, appointed by him.

-In May 1932, Uzunović helped found the Yugoslav Radical Peasants' Democracy (renamed in June 1933 as Yugoslav National Party) to support Alexander's government, under the leadership of Petar Živković, adopting a program stressing the unity of the Yugoslav nation, centralized government and secularism.
+In May 1932, Uzunović helped found the Yugoslav Radical Peasants' Democracy (renamed in June 1933 as Yugoslav National Party) to support Alexander's government, under the leadership of Petar Živković.

 In 1932 Uzunović became chairman of the Yugoslav Radical Peasant Democracy.
 In January 1934, King Alexander, facing mounting pressure to solve the internal political crisis facing Yugoslavia, replaced Milan Srškić as prime minister.
-On 27 January Uzunović was once again the head of Government The designated prime minister Uzunović tasked to reduce the Croat - Serb tensions, address the effects of the economic crisis and to combine parliamentarism with an authoritarian conception of government.
+On 17 January Uzunović was once again the head of Government.
+The designated prime minister Uzunović tasked to reduce the Croat - Serb tensions, address the effects of the economic crisis and to combine parliamentarism with an authoritarian conception of government.